NRb22/Activity_Recognition/README.md

 The algorithm hasn't been determined yet.
-We've now reconstructing and the project's key algorithm.
+We've now reconstructing the project's key algorithm.
 After the refresh, new announcement will come up.

 *** Current files are just dummy of some trials.